CSIRO's GPU cluster being installed at the Data Centre.

 Speeding up science: CSIRO's CPU-GPU supercomputer

-CSIRO's latest supercomputer cluster is among the world's first to combine traditional CPUs with more powerful graphics processing units or GPUs, providing a world class computational and simulation science facility to advance priority CSIRO science.
+CSIRO's Bragg supercomputer cluster was among the world's first to combine traditional CPUs with more powerful graphics processing units or GPUs, providing a world class computational and simulation science facility to advance priority CSIRO science.

 Scientific research is constantly generating vast quantities of highly complicated data.
 Handling and processing this information requires advances in data management, analytics, computing and collaboration tools.

 Graphics processing units (GPUs) have typically been used to render complex graphics in computer games.
 However they can also be used to accelerate scientific computing by multi-tasking on hundreds of computing cores.

 Using GPUs to analyse large and complex research data sets is a relatively new global trend in computing.

 CSIRO aims to be at the forefront of GPU super computing for scientific and industrial research.
 Our investment will enable the technology to be applied across CSIRO from desktop GPU workstations to our GPU supercomputer cluster, helping to solve big data challenges in many research fields from bioscience, image analysis, fluid dynamics modelling and environmental science.

 CSIRO’s GPU cluster was named Bragg, after Australia’s first Nobel prize-winners – father-and-son physicists Lawrence and Henry Bragg.
 It was the first of its kind in Australia combining traditional central processing units (CPUs) with graphics processing units (GPUs) when it launched in 2009.